-Home » Learn » Share Market » Boost your earnings with the dividend capture strategy
+Home » Learn » Share Market » What Is the Dividend Capture Strategy?

 A dividend is a sum of money paid by a business to its shareholders, typically taken from its profits.
 Investors seek dividends for a steady income and potential stock growth.
 Beyond this traditional investment approach, there’s a method to earn quick profits from these dividend-paying stocks, known as the dividend capture strategy.